nadethoughts/Aetheria/World/Characters/Feng Rui.md

 ---
 tags: [type/character, type/orc, region/balshar, faction/frostvein, campaign/nimble]
-reveal_status: campaign-prep
+reveal_status: campaign-revealed
 ---

 # Feng Rui

 Feng Rui commands Frostvein's northern pass wardens.
+In Session 09, he met Lil Chang and [[Da Long]] after they landed at his outer watch post.
+He recognized Da Long as a Cloud Seer, treated Lil Chang as an outlander, and escorted both to [[Icehold]] after they requested an audience.

-He begins from a position of neutrality and closed borders: he resents outsiders crossing Frostvein territory without permission and will only support an alliance that leaves the settlement in control of its own passes.
+Feng Rui participated in [[An Yue|An Yue's]] council from a position of neutrality and controlled borders.
+He will support cooperation only if Frostvein retains command of its own passes, patrols, and foreign access.

 ## Character Build